aws-amplify/docs/js/vue.md

 ### SignUp Fields

-The `aws-amplify-vue` SignUp component allows you to programatically define the user input fields that are displayed to the user.
+The `aws-amplify-vue` SignUp component allows you to programmatically define the user input fields that are displayed to the user.
 Information entered into these fields will populate the user's record in your User Pool.

 Usage: